asavschaeffer/globule/docs/api.md

 -   **Returns:**
     -   A list of all `ProcessedGlobuleV1` objects, ordered by creation date.

+### `async def add_from_input_message(self, input_message: InputMessage) -> List[ProcessedGlobuleV1]`

+Process an InputMessage from external sources (WhatsApp, Telegram, email) and store all resulting globules.

+This method handles bundled content - text and attachments from a single message are processed together and linked with shared metadata.

+-   **Parameters:**
+    -   `input_message` (InputMessage): InputMessage object from the inputs module containing message content, attachments, and platform metadata.
+-   **Returns:**
+    -   A list of `ProcessedGlobuleV1` objects that were created and stored, including separate globules for text content and each attachment.

 ## Advanced Analysis Methods

 ### `async def get_clusters(self) -> ClusteringAnalysis`